 - Getting There – Walk here from Tower Bridge.

 If you are visiting London for the first time, then chances are you’ll want to see the Queen’s residence.
 Buckingham Palace is the official London residence of the British Royal Family and has been since the 18th century.

 Most tourists pay a visit to Buckingham Palace to witness the iconic Changing of the Guard where one set of the palace’s fuzzy-hatted protectors (beefeaters) hand over their duties to a fresh bunch.
 It’s a spectacular ceremony which takes place in the forecourt of the palace featuring marching and live music!

-Hyde park is large and beautiful, and it offers a huge variety of great activities.
+Hyde Park is large and beautiful, and it offers a huge variety of great activities – even hosting some of London’s festivals.
 Take a walk through this beautiful park and soak up some natural beauty away from the chaos of the city streets.

 Just off the Northeast side of the park visitors can check out the iconic Marble Arch, whilst the Northwestern side hosts the Diana Memorial Playground, which is absolutely awesome for kids.

 If your trip coincides with London’s winter months, go for a Winter Wonderland ice skating session at the largest open air ice rink in the UK.
 It’s a beautiful experience filled with festive energy and beautiful lights set around Hyde Park’s Victorian bandstand.

 If you’re in London during the summer months, you can go for a boat ride on the Serpentine lake in the park!
 Or just have a picnic!
 Hyde Park is the largest park in London and one of the most relaxing places to visit in London.

 - How Long Should I Stay Here?
 60 minutes to explore and take in the air.